mchelen/michaelchelen.net/_posts/2011-11-13-install-jekyll-with-ruby-version-manager-on-ubuntu-11-10.md

 # RVM #
 The [Ruby Version Manager](https://rvm.io/) can be used to install the latest version of Ruby on Ubuntu.

-Although there is a Ruby package for Ubuntu [an error exists](https://github.com/TwP/directory_watcher/issues/10#issuecomment-2327743) between the directory_watcher gem and RubyGems 1.3.7.

 ### Update System ###
 Make sure the system is fully updated.